-All policies should be written in plain English.
-Avoid jargon so that they're user-friendly and easily understood by all employees.
-When unavoidable, include a short glossary of technical terms.
-It may be helpful to include a date of publication and/or most recent review.
+All policies should be written in plain English and avoid jargon so that they’re user-friendly and easily understood by all employees.
+When technical terms are unavoidable, it’s useful include a short glossary.
+It’s also helpful to include the date of publication and/or most recent review.

-Policies should also indicate who should be approached with queries about the content and who is responsible for updating and reviewing them.
-It’s important not to assume that the current policies in place are always the right ones.
-Some policies are reviewed at regular intervals, for example, the policy on mileage allowances might be revised annually to take account of movements in inflation or the taxation regime.
+Policies should also indicate who to approach with queries about the content and who is responsible for updating and reviewing them.
+It’s important not to assume that the policies in place are always the right ones.
+Some policies are reviewed at regular intervals, for example, mileage allowances might be revised annually to take account of movements in inflation or the taxation regime.
 Others might be reviewed in the event of legislative developments or simply on an ad hoc basis.

 Communicating HR policies

 Turning HR policy into practice requires working across the business to ensure that leaders, line managers and employees fully understand the policies and expectations (including any updates).
 The format for communications will depend on the organisational culture and nature of the policies.
-See more in our factsheet on employee communication.
+See more on employee communication.

 Since line managers are pivotal in bringing HR policies to life, training is crucial to ensure that managers have a clear understanding of the policies, and have the capability to implement policies sensitively and fairly.
 Read our factsheet on the role of line mangers in HR and L&D or listen to our podcast on training line managers.

 Induction plays a key role in making sure new employees are aware of all the policies and procedures within an organisation.